-Total 2016/17 Cost Estimate / Total Special Benefit Points = Maximum Assessment Rate per Special Benefit Point
+Total 2019/20 Cost Estimate / Total Special Benefit Points = Maximum Assessment Rate per Special Benefit Point

-Each parcels actual assessment is determined by multiplying the actual assessment rate by the parcels total special benefit points.
+Each parcel's actual assessment is determined by multiplying the actual assessment rate by the parcels total special benefit points.
 If the total special benefit points change in future years, the maximum allowable annual assessment rate will not be recalculated.
-The maximum allowable annual assessment rate, plus the annual cost of living inflator, will remain fixed.
+The maximum allowable annual assessment rate will remain fixed.
 The actual annual assessment rate will be calculated by dividing the fiscal year's net cost estimate to be assessed by the fiscal year's total special benefit points, not to exceed the maximum allowable annual assessment rate for that fiscal year.

-The individual assessments are shown on the assessment roll in Section A-6-1 of this Engineer's Report.
+The individual assessments are shown on the assessment roll in Section A-6 of this Engineer's Report.

-2. Method of Assessment Spread
+A-4.2 Method of Assessment Spread